alorsunique/Swiss/README.md

 ---

-Just some random functions that I use
+Just some random scripts that I use.